Pre-Existing Conditions

 Gold Plans

 Gold plans provide an average cost-sharing value (known as Actuarial Value AV) of 80%.
-This means that a Silver plan must cover an average of 80% of all that plans enrollees covered out-of-pocket costs.
+This means that a Silver plan must cover an average of 80% of all plan enrollees covered out-of-pocket costs.
 This does not mean that 80% of actual costs will be covered for any one given person.
-In fact, a small minority of policyholders will account for the majority of costs.
+A small minority of policyholders will account for the majority of costs.
 So actuarial value should always be looked at as a sign of how good a plan’s cost sharing is, not as a literal amount.
 In some states Gold plans must meet additional criteria, making the cost-sharing offered on these plans even more attractive.

 Platinum Plans